plblum/jivs/docs/Learning.md

 1. Review the submitted request for attacks (for example, SQL Injection) and stop if found.
 2. Retrieve the submitted model.
 3. Configure and create a `ValueHostsManager` instance for that model.
-4. Distribute fields from the model into Jivs through one of these:
+4. Distribute fields from the model into each `FieldValueHost`:
-    * `ValueHostsManager.getValueHost(fieldname).setValue(property value)`
+    * Letting Jivs do most of the work
+        * When your model is an object with properties already in their native values: Use the [ModelReader](Jivs_API.md#modelreader-and-modelwriter) class.
-    * If your data comes from a raw string, and not its native value in the model, run it through a parser.
+        * When your data is an HTML form post, get its value using the Express library and pass it into the [FormReader](Jivs_API.md#modelreader-and-modelwriter) class.
+    * More hand's on:
+        * If you have a native value, use `ValueHostsManager.getValueHost(fieldname).setValue(value)`
+        * If you have a text value that isn't the native value, use `ValueHostsManager.getValueHost(fieldname).setTextValue(value)`.
+It has a parser to convert it to Native Value.
     See the next topic.
-5. Call ValueHostsManager.validate().
-It returns a ValidationStatus object
+5. Call `ValueHostsManager.validate()`.
+It returns a `ValidationStatus` object.
     * If `ValidationStatus.doNotSave` is true, there are errors that must be sent back to the client.
     * Call `ValueHostsManager.toValidationPayload()` and include its result (a string) with your response to the client.
 6. Execute additional pre-save actions such as: duplicate check, complex logic against the overall model, etc.